SciML/DiffEqFlux.jl/docs/src/examples/neural_stiff_ode_sciml.md

-# Use sciml_train to train on a stiff chemical reaction system
+# Use sciml_train to train a neural network on a stiff chemical reaction system

 This tutorial goes into the training of stiff ODEs.
 Please read the [neural ordinary differential equations tutorial](https://diffeqflux.sciml.ai/dev/examples/neural_ode_sciml/) first.